 How should I prepare for the survey?

-Please review the mailing that was sent to your firm in January, or review our checklist here.
+Please review the mailing or email that was sent to your firm in January, or review our checklist here.
 It contains the letter inviting you to participate as well as a checklist outlining some specific topics that will be asked about your firm.
 It is also helpful to have copies of the plan documents on-hand during the survey.

 The checklist says you will ask about wellness programs, but our firm does not have one.
 What should I do?